AmayaEmmanuel/SML5202-Final-Amaya/page3.md

-<h1>Grammar Tenses and Conjugations</h1>
+<h1><strong>Grammar Tenses and Conjugations</strong></h1>
-<h2>Below is an interactive and informative video that explains the tenses in detail.&nbsp;</h2>
+<h2><em>Below is an interactive and informative video that explains the tenses in detail.&nbsp;</em></h2>

 <div style="border: solid 2px green; width:564px; margin:auto;">

 <iframe width="560" height="315" src="https://www.youtube.com/embed/t18OTWXtpqg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-<p>caption</p>
+<p>This video explains the formation and uses of the 15 verb tenses in Spanish, with examples.
+This is one of the best videos I've came across, he really breaks the concepts down for you. </p>
 </div>

-<h3>Below is a table showing the Indicative tenses of Spanish such as the present, the past and future tenses.
-However in Spanish there are more than just the tenses in the indicative mood, there is also the subjunctive mood. </h3>
+<h3>Below is a table showing Spanish's Indicative tenses such as the present, past and future tenses.
+However in Spanish there are more than just these tenses in the indicative mood, there is also the subjunctive mood, as shown below. </h3>

-  <h2>Spanish Verb Tense Table</h2>
+  <h2><em>Spanish Verb Tense Table</em></h2>
   <p>This table shows the conjugations for each of the tenses in the two moods and gives some examples of irregular verbs and their specific conjugations.</p>
   <div style=" width:904px; margin:auto;">
   <img class="img-responsive" src="grammar .png" alt="Grammar " width="900" height="900">